 While shopping for CBD online and offline, many buyers are finding that the online and offline stores are stocking different types of CBD products.
-These products can be broadly categorized as isolate or full-spectrum.
-These categories are an indicator of the cannabinoid content in the product which is being sold.

 All of our products at Dope Dog are CBD isolate, but there are upsides to CBD isolate and full spectrum.
 We’ll explain everything you need to know about each in more detail below.

-Different Types of Cannabinoids
+Different Types Of Cannabinoids

 Most CBD buyers have heard of CBD and Tetrahydrocannabinol (THC), which is a psychoactive and found in more significant amounts in the cannabis plant.
 However, there are other cannabinoids like CBG that are part of CBD and CBN, which are also present in the hemp plant.